Installation

 JeanMemoryClient

 that your frontend would have acquired through the OAuth sign-in flow.
-This token is crucial as it identifies the user whose memory you want to access.jean.get_context()
+This token is crucial as it identifies the user whose memory you want to access. - Context Retrieval: It calls

 , sending the user’s token and their latest message.
-This is the core of the integration, where Jean Memory performs its context engineering.user_token
+This is the core of the integration, where Jean Memory performs its context engineering. - Prompt Engineering: It constructs a final prompt for the LLM, strategically placing the retrieved context before the user’s actual question.
+This gives the LLM the necessary background information to provide a relevant, personalized response.

 is the critical piece that connects a request to a specific user’s memory.
 In a production application, your frontend should use our React SDK’s <SignInWithJean />